 The Australian Parliament consists of the Queen (represented by the Governor-General), the Senate and the House of Representatives.
 The Queen is rarely present at a parliamentary session, as it is the Governor-General who represents the monarch at the opening of a Parliament.

-A session of Parliament commences on the first sitting day following a general election or prorogation (the formal ending of a session) and concludes either by prorogation, dissolution or at the end of three years from the first meeting of the House.
+A session of Parliament commences on the first sitting day following a federal election or prorogation—the formal ending of a session—and concludes either by prorogation, dissolution or at the end of 3 years from the first meeting of the House.

-If you are asking when the Queen was physically present at the opening of a session of Parliament, this last occurred on 8 March 1977.
-Her Majesty Queen Elizabeth II has attended the commencement of a new session on two other occasions – 1954 and 1974.
+If you are asking when the last time the Queen was physically present at the opening of a session of Parliament, this was 8 March 1977.
+Her Majesty Queen Elizabeth II has attended the commencement of a new session on 2 other occasions—1954 and 1974.